CougarCS/CougarCS-Client/README.md

 CougarCS is the largest student-run Computer Science organization at the University of Houston.
 At CougarCS, our mission is to smoothly transition our inexperienced members into young professionals by the end of their degree and to provide support and assistance to members who struggle academically or who need career guidance.

 This is the official CougarCS Frontend.
 This project is built with React using create-react-app.
-Want to get invloved?
+Want to get involved?
 Get in contact with the CougarCS Webmaster(webmaster@cougarcs.com) to get involved.

 <br/>
 <hr/>